Italo-Ethiopian War of 1887–1889: Background

 The first Italian colony in what was to become the colony of Eritrea was Assab Bay, purchased by Giuseppe Sapeto on behalf of the Società di Navigazione Rubattino (Rubattino Shipping Company) on 15 November 1869 from the brothers Ibrahim and Hassan Ben Ahmed for 6,000 Maria Theresa thalers.
 The Suez Canal opened two days later.
 The deal was later finalised for 8,350 thalers and with the Sultan Abd Allah Sahim as a party.
 On 11 March 1870, Sapeto purchased the Bay of Buya from the same brothers and sultan.
 Between 15 April 1870 and December 1879, however, Assab went unused by the company.
 The company offered it to the Italian government, which on 5 July 1882 passed a law making it Italy's first colony.

 The outbreak of the Mahdist uprising changed the political situation in the Horn of Africa.
 Egypt was unable to maintain its garrison in Massawa and, with British approval, an Italian Corpo Speciale per l'Africa (Special Corps for Africa), commanded by Colonel Tancredi Saletta, occupied it on 5 February 1885.

 Campaign

-Dogali campaign
+Early clashes

 Italian moves into the hinterland of Massawa, territory claimed by Ethiopia, brought her forces into conflict with those of Ethiopia, specifically those of Ras Alula, governor of Mareb Mellash.

 On 24 or 25 January 1887, Alula attacked the Italian fort at Saati.
 In the ensuing skirmish, his troops were beaten back.
 On 26 January, an Ethiopian force of about 15,000 men ambushed an Italian battalion sent to reinforce Saati and almost annihilated it at Dogali, 10 mi west of Massawa.
 The battle of Dogali turned out to be one of the most important in the history of modern Ethiopia.
 Alula did not follow up his victory, preferring to wait for permission from Yohannes to continue.
 He entered Asmara on 31 January 1887.